Revlon: Philanthropy

 Revlon is a corporate sponsor of several charity projects.
-The largest of these is the Revlon Run Walk, founded in 1994 in partnership with the Entertainment Industry Foundation.
-It is a run and walk event held in New York and Los Angeles to raise money and awareness for breast and ovarian cancer, which has raised and distributed more than $70 million to women’s cancer research and support programs since its inception.
+The largest of these is the Revlon Run Walk, founded in 1994, in partnership with the Entertainment Industry Foundation.
+It is a run and walk event held in New York and Los Angeles to raise money and awareness for breast and ovarian cancer, which has raised and distributed more than $70 million to women's cancer research and support programs since its inception.
 Revlon also supports other cancer charities such as Look Good Feel Better and the National Breast Cancer Coalition and operates a mobile mammography clinic in and around Oxford, North Carolina, where the company's primary manufacturing operations are located.
 In 1996, Revlon supported the development of a breast center at the University of California, Los Angeles.
 Renamed Revlon/UCLA Breast Center, the center is a well-known institute for treatment and research of breast cancer and other breast diseases and disorders.
 A Revlon lip gloss shade whose proceeds support Revlon's cancer charities was also created in 2009.

 In September 2010, Revlon, with global artistic director Gucci Westman and spokesmodel Halle Berry hosted an event at Fashion's Night Out in New York City to raise funds for the Jenesse Center, a Los Angeles organization for domestic violence victims.
 Revlon also hosted luncheons and various other events to benefit the center and partnered with then-online retailer drugstore.com to donate portions of lipstick sales to the organization.

+In September 2015, Revlon donated $1 million through its LOVE IS ON million-dollar challenge dedicated to women's cancer, heart disease, and diabetes.
+In 2016, hosted its second LOVE IS ON million-dollar challenge to raise for women's health-related causes.

 In 2018, the company launched an Employee Volunteer Program (EVP) which was created to provide each full time U.S. employee with eight hours of time to engage in community service.

-In September 2015, Revlon donated $1 million through its LOVE IS ON million-dollar challenge dedicated to women's cancer, heart disease, and diabetes.
+Controversies

+Quiz Show Scandal (1950s)

+In the 1950s, Revlon sponsored the TV Quiz Show The $64,000 Question, an alliance that tripled cometic sales.
+Charles Revson allegedly pressured producers to coaching popular contestants that boosted publicity for Revlon's ads.
+Suspicion rose after Joyce Brothers won by answering boxing questions, though she was not implicated in cheating.
+Congressional hearings in 1958 revealed widespread rigging across networks, prompting cancellations and leading to the 1960 Communications Act's ban on fixing broadcast contests.

+Pharmaceutical Health Scandal (1970s–80s)

+From 1977 to 1986, Armour Pharmaceutical, a company owned by Revlon, manufactured plasma-based treatments for hemophilia.
+During this time, thousands of patients worldwide were infected with HIV and hepatitis C after using the products.